cocohomelab/cocohomelab/Infrastructure_Fundamental..md

   - dig
   - ipconfig /flushdns : clear (flush) the DNS cache

-- To Ask/Think:
+- To Ask/Think (Things to Keep in Mind)
-> Internal DNS
-> External/Public DNS
+  -

 ### Firewall